 - Flasher or flares

-- A few hundred dollars in cash (if you can manage) for fuel and supplies in case you have to bug-out and credit card machines are down
+- A few hundred dollars in cash (if you can manage) for fuel and supplies in case you have to vacate your home and credit card machines are down.

 - A battery jump box with a USB connection for charging devices